 | Resolution | Address-level | Suburb / postcode | Higher granularity reduces false positives |

-| Risk Scoring | Deterministic scores (0–100) | Qualitative | Numeric scores enable modeling and insurance projections |
+| Risk Scoring | Deterministic scores (0–100) | Qualitative | Numeric scores enable modelling and insurance projections |

 | Financial Translation | Actuarial narratives & dollar impacts | Limited | Translates hazards into premiums and value impact |